Reader in Islamic Education

 Dr Sahin is a member of International Seminar on Religious Education and Values (ISREV)

-3rd CES/WRERU Islamic Education Summer School takes place 3-5 September 2018.
-Further information and details on how to register can be found here.
+5th Education Studies/WRERU Islamic Education Summer School takes place 1-4 September 2020.
+Further information and details on how to register will follow soon